freeCodeCamp/how-to-contribute-to-open-source/README.md

 - [8 non-code ways to contribute to open source](https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code) by [OpenSource](https://twitter.com/OpenSourceWay)

 ## Using Version Control
-- [Think Like (a) Git](http://think-like-a-git.net/) - Git introduction for "advanced beginners," but are still struggling, in order to give you a simple strategy to safely experiment with git.

 - [Try Git](https://try.github.io/) - Learn Git in 15 minutes from within your browser for free.
 - [Everyday Git](https://git-scm.com/docs/giteveryday) - A useful minimum set of commands for Everyday Git.
 - [Oh shit, git!](https://ohshitgit.com/) - how to get out of common `git` mistakes described in plain English; also see [Dangit, git!](https://dangitgit.com/) for the page without swears.